Trusted WordPress tutorials, when you need them most.

 Alternatively, perhaps your homepage showcases products, but clicking them leads to individual product pages.
 You might prefer to link the titles directly to the category’s product catalog page for a broader overview.

-With all that in mind, let’s go over how to link post titles in your WordPress website to external URLs.
+With all that in mind, we’ll show you how to link post titles in your WordPress website to external URLs.
 You can use these quick links to navigate through the tutorial:

 First, you’ll need to install the Page Links To plugin.
 We have a helpful guide on how to install a WordPress plugin if you need a step-by-step walkthrough.

-Here, you’ll see two options: ‘Its normal WordPress URL’ (the default) and ‘A custom URL.’
+Here, there will be 2 options: ‘Its normal WordPress URL’ (the default) and ‘A custom URL.’
 Since we want to link to an external site, choose ‘A custom URL.’

 Using the Page Links To plugin in the block editor